greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 Features:
 * Editor is now centering the image, the code for this was supplied by Viktar Karpach.
+* Better Windows 8 integration: Capture window from list now has the apps and the interactive window capture is not confused by apps or the app launcher.
+* Added Special-Folder support for the OutputPath/Filenames, now one can use the following values: MyPictures, MyMusic, MyDocuments, Personal, Desktop, ApplicationData, LocalApplicationData.
+Meaning one can now set the output path to e.g. ${MyPictures}

 1.0.6 build 2228 Release